-In this study we examined the influence of reading purpose on the type of inferential activities that readers perform.
-More specifically, we examined the effects of a particular reading purpose (for study or for entertainment) on comprehension behaviors during reading.
+The Influence Of Reading Purpose On Inference Generation And Comprehension In Reading In this article we examine the influence of reading purpose on the type of inferential activities that readers perform.
+More specifically, we examine the effects of a particular reading purpose or orientation, that is, for study or entertainment, on comprehension behaviors during reading.